elmtree-askmo/cloudcannon-app/content/learn/biology/compare-the-structure-and-function-of-dna-and-rna-and-identify-their-locations-in-cells.md

 url: /learn/biology/questions/compare-the-structure-and-function-of-dna-and-rna-and-identify-their-locations-in-cells
 score: -1.0
 related_article1:
-    id: 166879
+    id: 166866
-    title: Explain the central dogma of life and its significance in gene expression and cellular function.
+    title: >-
+        Where are DNA and RNA located within eukaryotic and prokaryotic cells?
     subject: Biology
-    url: /learn/biology/questions/explain-the-central-dogma-of-life-and-its-significance-in-gene-expression-and-cellular-function
+    url: /learn/biology/questions/where-are-dna-and-rna-located-within-eukaryotic-and-prokaryotic-cells
 related_article2:
-    id: 166869
+    id: 166874
-    title: How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
+    title: >-
+        Describe the antiparallel orientation of DNA strands and its implications for DNA function.
     subject: Biology
-    url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
+    url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
 related_article3:
-    id: 166869
+    id: 166874
-    title: How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
+    title: >-
+        Describe the antiparallel orientation of DNA strands and its implications for DNA function.
     subject: Biology
-    url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
+    url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
 related_article4:
-    id: 166873
+    id: 166865
+    title: >-
-    title: What are the categories of nitrogenous bases, and how do they pair specifically in DNA and RNA?
+        What are the building blocks of DNA and RNA, and what are the types of pentose sugars involved?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-categories-of-nitrogenous-bases-and-how-do-they-pair-specifically-in-dna-and-rna
+    url: /learn/biology/questions/what-are-the-building-blocks-of-dna-and-rna-and-what-are-the-types-of-pentose-sugars-involved
 related_article5:
-    id: 166874
+    id: 166868
-    title: Describe the antiparallel orientation of DNA strands and its implications for DNA function.
+    title: >-
+        Describe the components of a nucleotide and explain the significance of the sugar carbon numbering system.
     subject: Biology
-    url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
+    url: /learn/biology/questions/describe-the-components-of-a-nucleotide-and-explain-the-significance-of-the-sugar-carbon-numbering-system
 ---

 &nbsp;